Tsumugii24/lesion-cells-det/README.md

 $ python gradio_demo.py
 ```

-Now, if everything is OK, your default browser will open automatically, and Gradio is running on local URL:  http://127.0.0.1:7861 or http://127.0.0.1:7860
+Now, if everything is OK, your default browser will open automatically, and Gradio is running on local URL:  http://127.0.0.1:7860

 </details>